Gauntlet173/F19Law599CodingTheLaw/syllabus.md

     * Does the user meet the service eligibility requirements generally?
 * Modify your template to inform the user of all the information that they entered, and to include one of two different paragraphs based on the calculated result about service eligibility.
 * Modify the interview so that questions that do not apply to the user are not asked.
+* Modify the interview so that only one question or code block is marked as mandatory.
+See sections 1 aand 2 of https://docassemble.org/docs/logic.html for guidance.
 * Save the interview, including the template file, to a package.
 Install that package on your docassemble server.
 * Publish the package to GitHub.
 * Provide your instructor with the addresses for your published interview and repository.